 The outlook is based on the Company's current financial position and is subject to change if opportunities become available based on current exploration program results and/or external opportunities.
 At present, the Company's operations do not generate cash inflows and its financial success is dependent on management's ability to discover economically viable mineral deposits.
 The mineral exploration process can take many years and is subject to factors that are beyond the Company's control.
-The Company's cash position is highly dependent on the ability to raise cash through financings and the expenditures on its exploration programs.
+The Company's cash position is highly dependent on the ability to raise cash through financings and the expenditures on its exploration programs, operational costs to operate the Company and keep it in good standing, the maintenance costs of its properties and expenses required to maintain the properties and any agreements pertaining to the properties in good standing.
 Management believes that the Company will need external financings for the upcoming year in order to fund further exploration.
 As results of exploration programs are determined and other opportunities become available to the Company, management may complete an external financing.
 In order to finance the Company's future exploration programs and to cover administrative and overhead expenses, the Company raises money through equity sales, from the exercise of convertible securities and from optioning its resource properties.
 Many factors influence the Company's ability to raise funds, including the health of the resource market, the climate for mineral exploration investment, the Company's track record, and the experience and calibre of its management.
 Actual funding requirements may vary from those planned due to a number of factors, including the progress of exploration activities.
 Management believes it will be able to raise equity capital as required in the long term, but recognizes that there will be risks involved which may be beyond its control.